gregstewart/building-a-web-app-guided-by-tests/manuscript/chapter5.md

 	app/js/
 	node_modules/*
 	!node_modules/weatherly

+By changing the blanket exclusion rule for our `node_modules` to one using exceptions, that's what the last two lines do, exclude all modules apart from our `weatherly` one:

+	node_modules/*
+	!node_modules/weatherly

 Now when you type `git add .` it will include all if your changes:

 	> git status